Federated Multi-Armed Bandits Under Byzantine Attacks: Fed-MoM-UCB Algorithm

 \section{Fed-MoM-UCB Algorithm}

-We propose Fed-MoM-UCB: Federated Median-of-Means Upper Confidence Bound algorithm to address the Byzantine attacks formed by the malicious clients.
-While the clients follow roughly the same arm sampling rule as in Fed2-UCB in \citep{shi2021federated}, the parameter server employs an entirely different MoM-based robust estimator for global arm outcomes, which constitutes the key component of Fed-MoM-UCB.
-The parameter server communicates with the clients at the end of every phase.
+We propose Fed-MoM-UCB: {\em Federated Median-of-Means Upper Confidence Bound} algorithm for $\beta$-optimal arm identification under Byzantine clients.
+In addition, Fed-MoM-UCB will also guarantee small robust federated regret.
+It is a distributed algorithm that consists two pieces: one piece running independently on each client, and one piece running on the server.
+In Fed-MoM-UCB, the clients roughly follow the same arm sampling rule as in Fed2-UCB in \cite{shi2021federated}.
+However, the server employs an entirely different MoM-based robust estimator for global arm outcomes, which constitutes the key component of Fed-MoM-UCB.
+The server communicates with the clients at the end of every phase.
 Each phase lasts for a certain number of rounds communicated to the clients by the server.
+Next, we explain in detail client and server sides of our distributed algorithm.